 Washington has repeatedly brushed aside Ankara’s irrefutable evidence that the YPG is an extension of the outlawed PKK terrorist organization, which has terrorized Turkey for more than three decades.
 U.S. Secretary of Defense James Mattis has sent a letter to his Turkish counterpart, Fikri Işık, pledging that the United States will retrieve the weapons it sent to the YPG immediately after Daesh is defeated.

 Meanwhile, the U.S. Department of Defense will supply Turkey with detailed lists of the military materials and equipment dispatched to the YPG, implying that the U.S. aims to guarantee transparency in their bilateral relationship.
 This itself is an attempt to backtrack on a terrible decision that the U.S. may or may not believe they have made.
 If the reality hasn’t sunk in yet, it most certainly will when the Kurds refuse to give back the weapons or decide to sell them.
 Washington will then have to deal with an even more disgruntled Turkey.

 For over a year, Kurdish forces have united in defense against bloody Daesh attacks.
 So how has Daesh still managed to recruit hundreds of young Kurds to fight for the caliphate against their own families?

 “I have a friend whose brother died fighting for ISIS,” said Kaihan’s brother.
-“I never grieved for him and my friend cannot bear to look me in the eye.”
+“I never grieved for him; my friend cannot bear to look me in the eye.”
 Here, we can see the path to extremism that many Kurds have taken.
-Dissatisfaction with the Kurdish intelligence service, Asayish’s persecution of Muslims and domestic grievances are being skilfully exploited by Daesh through the use of propaganda, led by Khattab Al-Kurdi and his Saladin Brigade.
+Dissatisfaction with the Kurdish intelligence service, Asayish’s persecution of Muslims, and domestic grievances are being skilfully exploited by Daesh through the use of propaganda led by Khattab Al-Kurdi and his Saladin Brigade.

 Kurds being used to destabilize Iran